-As opposed to normal Hoare triples, these have no explicit post-condition, but the stm part may contain assert substatements.
-This simple generalization allows many assertions to be made without always breaking triples into smaller parts, as was often the case in [24] and [14].
-For instance, an if statement where both branches end in assert statements does not necessarily need to be broken into two parts.
-Also, using this form of Hoare triples simplifies the encoding in monadic second-order logic described in Section 5.
+The statement stm is not allowed to contain while-loops, split statements, or procedure calls.
+As opposed to normal Hoare triples, these have no explicit post-condition, but the stm part may contain assert sub-statements.
+This simple generalization allows many assertions to be made without always breaking triples into smaller parts, as was often the case in [25] and [14].
+Also, it simplifies the encoding in monadic second-order logic described in Section 5.
+A triple is valid if executing stm in a store where the property defined by form and the ptrdirs is satisfied cannot violate any assertions specified by assert statements occurring in stm.

 We define the cut-points of a program (according to [16]) as the following set of program points: the beginning and end of procedure bodies and while bodies, the split statements (these do not affect the computation and are considered single program points), and before each procedure call.

-For each cut-point in the given program, we generate a Hoare triple from the property associated with that point and the code that follows until reaching other cut-points.
-Extra assert statements are automatically inserted for these other cut-points, reflecting the assertions they define.
-In case of split statements, we here use the assertion property.
-For procedure calls, we use the pre-condition property of the called procedure conjoined with the call invariant formula.
+For each cut-point, we generate a Hoare triple from the property associated with that point and the code that follows until reaching other cut-points.
 Recall that we do allow if statements in the Hoare triples.
-However, if one branch contains a cut-point, we require syntactically that the other branch also contains a cut-point or that the if statement is immediately followed by one.
-Typically, split statements are used to fulfill this requirement.
-As a result, the statement part of a Hoare triple in general has a tree shape with one cut-point in the root and one in each leaf.
+If one branch contains a cutpoint, we require syntactically that the other also contains one, for instance a split statement.
+Thus, the statement part of a Hoare triple has in general a tree shape with one cut-point in the root and one in each leaf.
+Extra assert statements are automatically inserted for the leaf cut-points, reflecting the assertions they define.
+In case of split statements, we use the assertion property.
+For procedure calls, we use the post-condition property of the called procedure conjoined with the call invariant formula.
 See [35] for more details.